Decoding Quantum LDPC Codes using Collaborative Check Node Removal: Mitigating the trapping sets of QLDPC codes using qubit separation

-\\\\ The other type of TS that often occurs in the QLDPC codes is the Quantum Trapping sets (QTS) as defined in \ref{def:quantum trapping sets}.
-These trapping sets do not have any odd-degree check nodes.
-Thus, a QTS with $a$ number of data qubits is referred as a $(a,0)$ trapping set.
-Fig. \ref{fig:3-3-qts} shows a typical QTS formed for the same GHP code with $6$ data qubits in the $\mathcal{T}_s$. \begin{definition}[Quantum Trapping sets] A quantum trapping set is a collection of an even number of qubits and symmetric stabilizers, such that the induced sub-graph contains no odd-degree stabilizer check nodes.
-This type of trapping set can always be partitioned into isomorphic disjoint subsets with a set of common odd-degree stabilizer (check) neighborhoods. \end{definition} The two disjoint symmetric qubit subsets of the $(6,0)$ TS, can be identified as $V_a = \{v_0, v_{351}, v_{405}\}$ and $V_b = \{v_{477}, v_{478}, v_{483}\}$.
+The qubit and check node indexing shows that the $(3,3)$ CTS is formed due to the contributions of the polynomial $b$ and can be tracked down from the matrix $b^T I_n$ \cite{chytas2024collective}.
+The \textit{min-sum} BP decoder fails to converge in this scenario due to the symmetric message passing rules.
+For instance, a syndrome with support on $\mathrm{supp}(\mathrm{s}) = \{c_0,c_1,c_2,c_6,c_7,c_{12}\}$, indicating the violated stabilizer checks, will lead to an oscillation for the \textit{min-sum} BP.
+The BP decoder output oscillates between the data qubit nodes $\{v_0, v_1, v_6\}$ and an all zero error pattern. \\\\ The other type of TS, specific to the QLDPC codes is the Quantum Trapping sets (QTS). \begin{definition}[Quantum Trapping sets] A quantum trapping set is a collection of an even number of data qubits or, symmetric stabilizers, such that the induced sub-graph contains no odd-degree stabilizer check nodes.
+This set of nodes form two degenerate subsets of error patterns of equal weight with a set of common odd-degree stabilizer (check) neighborhood. \end{definition} A QTS with $a$ number of data qubits is referred as a $(a,0)$ trapping set.
+Fig. \ref{fig:3-3-qts} shows a typical QTS formed for the $[[882,24]]$ GHP code with $6$ data qubits in the QTS \cite{chytas2024collective}.
+The two degenerate error patterns of this $(6,0)$ QTS can be identified as $V_a = \{v_0, v_{351}, v_{405}\}$ and $V_b = \{v_{477}, v_{478}, v_{483}\}$.
 Further, as per the definition \ref{def:quantum trapping sets}. $V_a$ and $V_b$ have the same set of odd-degree stabilizer check neighborhood.
-That is, $N(V_a) = N(V_b) = \{c_0, c_1, c_6, c_{405}, c_{406}, c_{411}, c_{351}, c_{352}, c_{367}\}$.
-Following the Lemma \ref{lem:qts} from \cite{raveendran2021trapping}, error patterns of cardinality less or equals $3$ on any of the subset is a harmful configuration for the $(6,0)$ TS.
+That is, $N(V_a) = N(V_b) = \{c_0, c_1, c_6, c_{405}, c_{406}, c_{411}, c_{351}, c_{352}, c_{367}\}$. \begin{lemma} Iterative decoders with critical number $\frac{a}{2}$ posses no TS characteristics for the $(a,0)$ QTS, if the cardinality of the error subsets $e_a \subseteq V_a$ or $e_b \subseteq V_b$ exceeds $\frac{a}{2}$ \cite{raveendran2021trapping}. \end{lemma} The critical number therefore denotes the largest possible error cardinality for which message-passing decoders, such as min-sum BP fail when the error pattern is supported on the QTS.
+Following the Lemma \ref{lem:qts}, error patterns of cardinality less or equal $\frac{a}{2} = 3$, on any of the degenerate set is a harmful configuration for the min-sum BP decoder.
 For instance any $e_a \subseteq V_a : |e_a| \leq |V_a|$ has an exact twin $e_b \subseteq V_b$.
-This results into an oscillation between $e_a \oplus e_b$ and an all zero error at each iterations of the \textit{min-sum} decoder discussed in \ref{sec:iterative-decoding}. \begin{lemma} Iterative decoders with critical number $\frac{a}{2}$ posses no TS characteristics for the $(a,0)$ QTS, if the cardinality of the error subsets $e_a \subseteq V_a$ or $e_b \subseteq V_b$ exceeds $\frac{a}{2}$. \end{lemma} Note that, the common stabilizer check neighborhood of the $(6,0)$ QTS is itself the set of odd degree check nodes, when we consider the disjoint subsets independently.
-Therefore, the potential violation of check nodes occur from $N(V_a)$ or, $N(V_b)$ (i.e. $\mathtt{UNSAT} \subseteq N(V_a) = N(V_b)$) for any of the possible harmful error patterns for the \textit{min-sum} decoder.
-This particular phenomena requires different measures compared to the approach for CTS, while attempting to improve the iterative decoder's performance using qubit separation, which we elaborate next.
+This results into an oscillation between $e_a \oplus e_b$ and an all zero error at each iterations of the \textit{min-sum} decoder.